“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 She was almost always in her tech room working on a way to track the stones.

-“Who are they” I asked.
+“Who are they,” I asked one day.
 “Kiko seemed to know the man with blue eyes and Rei had the same red eyes as the men who slaughtered the villagers.”

 It took a moment before Tammy answered, “They are the same as us, competitors for the race.
 They are also from the same planet and the same species as Rei and Kiko.”